ynotstartups/notes/notes/cheat-sheet-mustard-systems.md

 **Q: what interests you about the company?**
 **Q: what makes you a good fit for the company?**

+- **small and strong team, smart people**
+  - being about to have a impact in the company by working directly with infrastructure team, traders and quants.
+In my previous role, I am building app for general public, external users, which I always feel a distance with the users, I wish I can talk directly with the users and get feedbacks from them.
+- **expanding to other sports and scaling up price feed infra**
-- statistically oriented
+- **statistically oriented**
   - statistic is my favourite subject during my bachelor at UCL
   - my bachelor dissertation is in statistics, it's about transforming the UK map based on traveling time using train instead of geological distance
-- small and strong team, being about to have a impact in the company by working directly with infrastructure team, traders and quants.
-In my previous role, I am building app for general public, external users, which I always feel a distance with the users, I wish I can talk directly with the users and get feedbacks from them.
-- linux, being able to use ubuntu in the job? and distruct of microsoft and apple
+- **distrust of microsoft and apple**, linux, being able to use ubuntu in the job? and
+  - I am a linux nerd, vim, ubuntu, i3 window manager, my dot files are in git
   - chance to learn Go
-- I am a linux nerd, vim, ubuntu, i3 window manager, my dot files are in git
-- Pragmatic,
+- **Pragmatism**

 **Q: What is the interview process?**